The Master of Science Programme in Sociology of Law

 Alternative courses and going abroad

 The programme offers a wide range of alternative courses within the Faculty of Social Science, which will allow students to further develop their interests in related fields of study.
-Students can also choose from several courses in research method to adapt the programme to their particular interests.
+Students can also choose from several courses in research methods to adapt the programme to their particular interests.
 In addition, there are good opportunities to go abroad and take courses at one of the universities with which we have exchange agreements.
 Our partner universities in Denmark, Norway and the Basque Country offer courses which can be attended to as part of the programme.
 The University of South Denmark offers a number of distant courses in sociology of law which are of interest to our programme.

 Courses and number of credits.